 Table basics.
-Table widths may be 6.5" (16.5 cm) in portrait mode, or 9" (22.8 cm) in landscape mode, with text at 10 pt.
+Table widths may be 5.25" in portrait mode, or 8.3" in landscape mode, with text at 10 pt.
 Times New Roman.

 Tables should be placed toward the end of the manuscript after the Literature Cited section, or they may be submitted as separate files.
 Tables should be created and formatted as Microsoft Word tables (choose "insert" in the "Table" menu) or as simple rows of single-tab delimited text (never with the use of spaces).
 Tables created in Excel should be simply copied and pasted into the Word file, rather than placed by choosing "insert ... object".